 - PowerPoint presentation

-- Informational/themed poster board stations (Figure 5)
+- Informational/themed poster board stations

 - Map of the Willamette Valley System

 - Informational handout on the project

 - Public comment brochure

 - Public comment portal brochure

-Figure 4.
-"What is NEPA?" and "Project Background" poster boards, Portland meeting.
+Figure 5.
+Photo of "What is NEPA?" and "Project Background" poster boards on display at the Portland meeting